Our Work Advocacy grounded in First Nations determination and jurisdiction over child, family, and community well-being.

 First Nations experience poverty at a higher rate than non-Indigenous people in Canada.

-Over half (53%) of First Nations children on-reserve live in poverty – roughly 3 times the national rate.
+Over half (53%) of First Nations children on-reserve live in poverty—roughly three (3) times the national rate.

-Since July 2016, Jordan's Principle has approved over 2.56 million products, services and supports for First Nations children.
+From July 2016 to August 2024, Jordan’s Principle approved over 7.6 million products, services, and supports for First Nations children.

 The AFN advocates for the full and proper implementation of Jordan's Principle to ensure that First Nations children face no gaps, delays or denials in accessing the services and supports they need.